thephpleague/csv/docs/9.0/index.md

 ### Importing CSV records into a database table

-Import records from a CSV file into a database using a `PDOStatement` object
+Import records from a CSV document into a database using a `PDOStatement` object

 ```php
 use League\Csv\Reader;